ferrannadeu/IgCaller/README.md

 IgCaller only requires 1 CPU, and it usually takes <2-5 minutes to characterize the complete immunoglobulin gene of one tumor sample.
 Execution time increases with sequencing coverage and number of potential rearrangements present in the sample.

 ### Demo dataset
-A demo dataset tot test IgCaller is provided under the "Demo" folder.
+A demo dataset to test IgCaller is provided under the "Demo" folder.

 ### Outputs